Consultant Thyroid, Parathyroid, Hernia and Gallbladder Surgeon

 Parathyroid Glands

-Both over-active (hyper) and under-active (hypo) parathyroids can cause disease conditions.
+Both overactive (hyper) and underactive (hypo) parathyroids can cause disease conditions.
 Hyperparathyroidism and Hypoparathyroidism are distinct syndromes with different symptoms, risks and treatments.
+We offer expert on advice on the investigation, diagnosis and treatment of these conditions.

-is the over expression of a hormone called PTH (parathyroid hormone).
+is the over-expression of a hormone called PTH (parathyroid hormone).
 There are 3 different types of hyperparathyroidism.
 These are known as:

-Usually when we talk about Hyperparathyroidism we are talking about Primary hyperparathyroidism or Primary HPT.
+Usually when we talk about Hyperparathyroidism, we are talking about Primary Hyperparathyroidism or Primary HPT.

-PTH fine tunes the blood calcium level as very tight control is needed for efficient bodily function.
-As calcium is an important part of cell signalling, muscle contraction, neurone (nerve) function and skeletal strength a high blood calcium can have lots of effects on the body.
-Objectively, this can cause kidney stones as having a high concentration of calcium in your urine can make kidney stones that cause pain and or recurrent urine infections.
-PTH is also important in bone strength and overactive parathyroids secrete a lot of PTH which takes calcium out of the bone and into the blood reducing your bone mineral density and increasing the risk of osteoporosis and bone fractures.
-Hyperparathyroidism can make osteoporosis worse and develop at a younger age.
-Because calcium levels are important to muscle and nerve function as well as telling cells what to do you can get generalised symptoms such as tiredness.
+Because calcium levels are important to muscle and nerve function, as well as telling cells what to do, you can get generalised symptoms such as tiredness.
 Excessive thirst and excessive urination that keeps you up at night can worsen this.
 Muscle (rather than joint) aches and pains, an upset tummy and abdominal pains can occur.
 It often causes a fogging of the brain with altered concentration, poor memory, anxiety, depression and emotional lability (flying off the handle or crying for no reason).

 These symptoms can be reversed by successful surgery.
 It is important to note here that a lot of these symptoms can come from modern life.
 They won't all get 100% better.
 Population based studies though have shown that more than 70-80% of patients having surgery report a significantly improved quality of life after surgery.